-With God’s Help, I Am No Longer Dependent On Alcohol & Drugs.
+With God’s Help, I Am No Longer Dependent On Alcohol & Drugs

 Lorelie Rozzano is a guest blogger for Addiction Campuses.

 Let me start this post by saying I am not a religious person.
 I rarely go to church.
 My daily prayer is two simple words, thank you.
 The God of my understanding doesn’t expect me to perform.
 There are no standards I must achieve in order to obtain his/her love.
 In fact, I’ve come to believe God loves me most when I am the least lovable.
 God loves me when I am miserable and cranky.
 God loved me when I was dope-sick and contemplating death.
 God loved me even when I stole money from my children’s piggy bank.
 Or lied to my family.
 God loves me when I feel beat up by life and uncertain.
-God is my strong when I am weary.
+God is my strength when I am weary.

 I did not grow up with God or go to church.
 But I heard about God.
 There were many who spoke his name.
 My friend’s mother spoke of him often.
 Listening to her, I thought God sounded mean.
 She spoke of hellfire and sinning.
 She was a thin, angry woman and I wondered if God had made her that way.
 My grandmother also spoke of God.
 Grandma said I was a heathen – I was an unwed teen expecting a baby.
 She told me I was going to hell.
 What grandma didn’t know, was I was already there.